 In July, the IUCN Academy featured multiple panels of academics discussing multidimensional issues like plastics pollution, oceans and fresh water.
 There, Dr. Tinker presented her paper on the use of data to measure implementation of the UN Sustainable Development Goals (SDGs).
 She noted that other panelists called for “additional protocols to treaties and regional agreements to limit land-based marine pollution” and “strong regulations and legislation” to ban plastics that pollute the seas.

 India also made an unprecedented call to ban all single-use plastic by 2022.
 The Independent said that India’s Prime Minister, Narendra Modi hosted a summit on World Environment Day where he emphasized that “the choices we make today will define our collective future.”
-The Independent also reports that India’s population produces 27,557 tons of plastic per day and only 60% of that is recycled; however civil society groups estimate 40%.
+The Independent also reports that India’s population produces 27,557 tons of plastic per day and only 60 percent of that is recycled; however civil society groups estimate 40 percent.

 People all over the world are highlighting how impactful plastic really is through creative ideas rather than statistics.
 Audubon Aquarium in New Orleans, Louisiana announced its most recent initiative: “Washed Ashore: Art to Save the Sea.”
 ABC News said the limited time exhibition displays “larger-than-life aquatic animal sculptures crafted from plastic trash collected from beaches.”
 The exhibition features a 10-foot Sea Jelly, a 10-foot-long leaping Marlin named “Flash,” a 1,500-pound Great White Shark named “Greta” and other aquatic animals.